Alex Verdugo Player Props: Red Sox vs. Mets

-On Saturday, Alex Verdugo (.267 on-base percentage in past 10 games, 85 points below season-long percentage) and the Boston Red Sox play the New York Mets, whose starting pitcher will be Max Scherzer.
-First pitch is at 7:10 PM ET.
+Alex Verdugo -- .158 average over his past 10 games -- will be in action for the Boston Red Sox versus the New York Mets, with Carlos Carrasco on the mound, on July 23 at 7:10 PM ET.

-In his previous game he had a hitless showing (0-for-3) against the Athletics.
+He had a hitless showing in his last game (0-for-4) against the Mets.

 Alex Verdugo Game Info & Props vs. the Mets